Grigori200/MatrixContest/README.md

 # MatrixContest

 Code from contest for optimalization of matrix calculations (focused on multiplication).
-Contest was organised by PhD Michał Przewoźniczek on Wrocław University of Science and Technology in 2021.
+Contest was organised by PhD Michał Przewoźniczek at Wrocław University of Science and Technology in 2021.

 In comparison to unknown referential implementation, this code achieved:
 * 200 times faster multiplication of big matrices